CourseChat/openprojects/content/Lake Tahoe Water Supply/Pumping System Specifications.md

 ## Static head calculation

-- Pump intake is on bottom of Lake Tahoe, at an elevation of 6330?, or 20 feet below surface
+- Pump intake is on bottom of Lake Tahoe, at an elevation of 6210'.
+Lake Tahoe Low Water Level is 6223', and the high water line is 6229.1'.
+The base of the pump house is at 6230, so the pipe rise is 20 feet, and at today's high lake level, the pump is 20' below surface.
-- June 2024 lake level is high
+- June 2024 lake level is high, at 6228.

 1. Calculate the total static head (TSH):
     - TSH is the vertical distance the water needs to be lifted.
 In your case, it's 40 feet.